Republican Party (United States): Civil War and Reconstruction era

 U.S. representative Thaddeus Stevens, considered a leader of the Radical Republicans, was a fierce opponent of slavery and discrimination against African Americans.

-The Radical Republicans were a major factor of the party from its inception in 1854 until the end of the Reconstruction Era in 1877.
-They strongly opposed slavery, were hard-line abolitionists, and later advocated equal rights for the freedmen and women.
-They were heavily influenced by religious ideals and evangelical Christianity.
+The Radical Republicans were a major factor in the party from its inception in 1854 until the end of the Reconstruction Era in 1877.
+Like the moderate Republicans the radicals strongly opposed the expansion of slavery.
+Unlike the moderates they were hard-line abolitionists calling for the end of slavery in the South.
+By 1865 Both factions advocated equal rights for the freedmen.
+Radicals were heavily influenced by religious ideals and evangelical Christianity.
 Radical Republicans pressed for abolition as a major war aim and they opposed the moderate Reconstruction plans of Abraham Lincoln as both too lenient on the Confederates and not going far enough to help former slaves.
 After the war's end and Lincoln's assassination, the Radicals clashed with Andrew Johnson over Reconstruction policy.
 Radicals led efforts to establish civil rights for former slaves and fully implement emancipation, pushing the Fourteenth Amendment for statutory protections through Congress.
 They opposed allowing ex-Confederate officers to retake political power in the Southern U.S., and emphasized liberty, equality, and the Fifteenth Amendment which provided voting rights for the freedmen.
 Many later became Stalwarts, who supported machine politics.

 Moderate Republicans were known for their loyal support of President Abraham Lincoln's war policies and expressed antipathy towards the more militant stances advocated by the Radical Republicans.
 In contrast to Radicals, Moderate Republicans were less enthusiastic on the issue of Black suffrage even while embracing civil equality and the expansive federal authority observed throughout the American Civil War.
 They were also skeptical of the lenient, conciliatory Reconstruction policies of President Andrew Johnson.
-Members of the Moderate Republicans comprised in part of previous Radical Republicans who became disenchanted with the alleged corruption of the latter faction.
+Members of the Moderate Republicans comprised in part of the previous Radical Republicans who became disenchanted with the alleged corruption of the latter faction.
 They generally opposed efforts by Radical Republicans to rebuild the Southern U.S. under an economically mobile, free-market system.